 When you’re ready for embodied change

-If you’re recognizing yourself in this plateau — if you can articulate your patterns beautifully but still feel stuck living them — you’re not broken, and therapy didn’t fail you.
-You’ve simply reached the natural limits of insight-based healing and you’re ready for the next layer.
+If you’re recognizing yourself in this plateau — if you can articulate your patterns beautifully but still feel stuck living them, that gap isn’t a flaw in you, and therapy didn’t fail you.
+You’ve simply reached the natural limit of insight-based healing, and you’re ready for the next layer.

 The transition from understanding your patterns to embodying new ones requires tools that work directly with your nervous system, emotional body, and energetic field.
 This is deeper work than analysis can reach, and it demands a different kind of container than traditional therapy provides.